-The Greater Peoria Economic Development Council reports healthcare is the largest employment sector in the region, with 29,731 people employed at 708 healthcare organizations—25% above the national average.
-But why choose UIC Nursing for your next credential?
-Not only are our graduate programs ranked among the best in the nation, and not only have we built strong partnerships with community and healthcare agencies since we were founded in 1972, but our Peoria Campus offers unique opportunities for vital interprofessional collaboration in teaching, education and research with the UIC College of Medicine, which is also on the Peoria Campus.
+The Greater Peoria Economic Development Council reports health care is the largest employment sector in the region, with 32,201 people employed at 717 health care organizations—36% above the national average.
+So why choose UIC Nursing for your next credential?
+Not only are our graduate programs ranked among the best in the nation, and not only have we built strong partnerships with community and health care agencies since we were founded in 1972, but now our Peoria Campus is completely virtual while still offering vital interprofessional collaboration in teaching, education and research with the UIC College of Medicine, which also has a campus in Peoria.

 The smaller class sizes in Peoria created an environment that facilitated group learning.
 My peers and I were bonded as we followed different pathways to achieve a common goal.
 We frequently met for study groups and worked together to become leaders in our field.DNP '18, Peoria Campus|

 Sara McPherson has been faculty in the Biobehavioral Nursing Science (BNS) department since 2016, Springfield campus.
 She has taught at the undergraduate and graduate levels, and in a wide variety of courses and labs: foundations, medical-surgical, integrated practice, simulation lab, EBP courses and DNP faculty mentor.